idanpa/jupad/README.md

 # Python Notepad

-Life is too short for a full blown jupyter notebook
+Life is too short for a full-blown jupyter notebook.

 ## Usage
 ```
 pypad my_notepad.py
 ```
+each save of the file would trigger execution of (modified) lines, results are printed inline, `display` calls would print in new lines.

 ## Installation
 ```